yuchen-osdu/wellbore-domain-services/docs/tutorial/wdms-v3-api-io-efficiency.md

 ### Settings

-For any call to Wellbore DDMS API's you need to pass into the header of the request a valid bearer token.
+For any call to Wellbore DDMS APIs you need to pass into the header of the request a valid bearer token.
 Copy this token value and assign it to the TOKEN variable below.

-Several settings as the **osdu_base_urlosdu_base_url** end-point and the **data-partition-id** are needed to create a WellLog to the Wellbore DDMS.
+Several settings as the **osdu_base_url** and the **data-partition-id** are needed to create a WellLog to the Wellbore DDMS.
 Please, change those settings accordingly to your environment that you want to target.